OSOceanAcoustics/echopype/docs/source/process.rst

    }
    Sv = ep.calibrate.compute_Sv(echodata, env_params=env_params)

-These value will be used in calculating sound speed, sound absorption, and the thickness of each sonar sample, which is used in calculating the range.
+These values will be used in calculating sound speed, sound absorption, and the thickness of each sonar sample, which is used in calculating the range.
 The updated values can be retrieved with: